DeepBrain-AI/docs/versioned_docs/version-1.5.x/aistudioV3/getting-started.md

 ## 2. Masking API videos.

-A test image is produced with the issued 'API Key' to check ther ID value of the generated image.
+A test image is produced with the issued 'API Key' to check the ID value of the generated image.

 ```bash
 curl https://app.aistudios.com/api/odin/v3/editor/project  \